 Lots of new traders when learning to trade, believe that the more you trade, the more profit you stand to make.
 Stands to reason, right?
 With almost everything else, the more time and effort you put in, the more you get out.

 Trading is slightly different.
 While you’re learning, the more time and effort you put in, the quicker it is likely that you’ll see improvements in your learning, understanding and results.
 However when it comes to trading itself, it is knowing when not to trade that is as equally important as when to trade.
 The market will produce a certain number of high probability opportunities every month, and no matter how hard you try, you can’t force any more.
-Instead focus on trading those high probability price action signals when they present themselves and stand by to reap the rewards.
+Instead focus on trading those high probability price action patterns when they present themselves and stand by to reap the rewards.

 Less really is more.
 Focusing on high probability price action signals will likely lead to profitability, while forcing low probability trades will undoubtedly cost you money.